pikvm/pikvm/pages/community.md

 # Community Projects
 This page contains derivative projects from our community that can be very useful.
-This includes additional software, additional software, unofficial ports to other platforms and alternative firmware and even PCB and case designs for Pi-KVM.
+This includes additional software, additional software, unofficial ports to other platforms and alternative firmware and even PCB and case designs for PiKVM.

 # Software
-* [Pi-KVM port to x86 using docker](https://github.com/purplepalmdash/pikvmx86) - BEWARE: This project has been abandoned - Left here for historical value
+* [PiKVM port to x86 using docker](https://github.com/purplepalmdash/pikvmx86) - BEWARE: This project has been abandoned - Left here for historical value
 * [Serial HID using STM32 (work in progress)](https://github.com/jannic/pikvm-hid-stm32)

 # Hardware